 Advance, in partnership with the Metropolitan Police and MOPAC (Mayor’s Office for Policing and Crime) aims to divert women and young women way from the criminal justice system and provides dedicated support services tailored to women’s needs.

-The number of women in prison is comparatively low and the harm caused in a majority of cases is small, yet the numbers of those with multiple and often complex needs are high and women are often victims of serious crimes themselves.
+The number of women in prison is comparatively low and the harm caused in the majority of cases is small, yet the numbers of those with multiple and often complex needs are high and women are often victims of serious crimes themselves.

 Facts about women in prison

 (62% for men), with 48% for theft / shoplifting

 (25% for men)